microsoft/mu_feature_mm_supv/SeaPkg/Docs/PlatformIntegration/PlatformIntegrationSteps.md

 ## High-Level Considerations

-1. [MM Supervisor Changes](#mm-supervisor-changes) - The supervisor is accountable for loading SEA core into MSEG region and protect the resources before SEA is loaded.
+1. [MM Supervisor Changes](#mm-supervisor-changes) - The supervisor is responsible for loading SEA core into MSEG region and protecting MM assets before SEA is loaded.

 1. [Executed Supervisor Validation](#executed-supervisor-validation) - The SEA core is responsible for inspecting the MM supervisor environment and validating the MM supervisor code and data.
-This is a critical step in the DRTM process.
+This is a critical step in the D-RTM process.

-1. [Platform Data Requirements](#platform-data-requirements) - The MM Supervisor requires a new set of industry standard defined data structures in addition to supervisor-specific data structures to be produced by the platform.
+1. [Platform Data Requirements](#platform-data-requirements) - The MM Supervisor requires that a new set of industry standard defined data structures in addition to supervisor-specific data structures be produced by the platform.

 1. [SEA Code Integration](#sea-code-integration) - How to best integrate the `SEA core` collateral into a platform firmware.

 ## MM Supervisor Changes

-Begin by reading the [MM supervisor documentation](../../../MmSupervisorPkg/Docs/MmSupervisor_Feature.md) to gain a basic understanding of Standalone MM and MM supervisor.
+Begin by reading the [MM supervisor documentation](../../../MmSupervisorPkg/Docs/MmSupervisor_Feature.md) to gain a basic understanding of the Standalone MM operating mode and the MM supervisor feature.

-In the SEA approach, the SEA is responsible for validating the entire flow of the MMI, which starts from the MMI entrypoint, jumping to the MM supervisor, and ended with return.
-This will require the MM entrypoint code to be decoupled from the MM supervisor, and the new MMI entrypoint code is auditable with respect to the jump point into the MM supervisor.
+SEA is responsible for validating the entire flow of the Memory Management Interrupt (MMI), which begins in the MMI entrypoint, continues through execution in the MM Supervisor, and finally ends with the `rsm` instruction to return from SMM.
+This requires the MM entrypoint code to be decoupled from the MM supervisor, and the new MMI entrypoint code is auditable with respect to the jump point into the MM supervisor.

 Hence, a new [MMI entrypoint](../../MmiEntrySea/MmiEntrySea.inf) is created to allow the MM supervisor to load using MM relocation phase.
 It is also crafted so that the jump point into the MM supervisor is located at the end of the MMI entrypoint code.
 This allows the SEA to validate the entire flow of the MMI.

 Thus, a new [SmmCpuFeaturesLib](../../Library/SmmCpuFeaturesLib/StandaloneMmCpuFeaturesLibStm.inf) is created to provide the necessary CPU features for the MM Supervisor to load the SEA core.

-Specifically, the library, linked to the MM supervisor, will locate the resources needed, load the SEA core into MSEG, load the MMI entrypoint code blob to MM_BASE for each core, fix up the jump points based on MM supervisor function pointers, and finally protected the loaded images.
+Specifically, the library, linked to the MM supervisor, will locate the resources needed, load the SEA core into MSEG, load the MMI entrypoint code blob to `MM_BASE` for each core, fix up the jump points based on MM supervisor function pointers, and finally protect the loaded images.

 ## Executed Supervisor Validation

-As part of a DRTM effort, the SEA core is respoinsble for verifying the entire environment of the MM supervisor.
-As DRTM event occurs, the system has already booted into the OS, and the MM supervisor is already loaded and executed.
+As part of a D-RTM effort, the SEA core is responsible for verifying the entire environment of the MM supervisor.
+As D-RTM event occurs, the system has already booted into the OS, and the MM supervisor is already loaded and executed.
 Thus the validation routine from SEA needs to inspect the data, code and the environment of the MM supervisor.

 ![Validation Illustration](Images/validation_illustration.png)